 You can style a duvet cover in a few ways, depending on how you like to sleep.
 For a simpler, free-flowing look, drape the duvet cover on top of your sheets, ensuring there's an equal amount of excess fabric on all sides.
 You can also tuck in the sides of your duvet cover for a tighter, cozier look and feel.
 (Learn more about the differences between a duvet vs. comforter.)

 Pillows are one of the most important parts of the bed-making process.
 It's important to choose high-quality sleeping pillows that are comfortable so you don't wake up with neck pain.
 Keep in mind that decorative pillows and throw pillows aren't the same things as sleeping pillows.
 While decorative pillows add style to your bed, they don't offer much in the way of comfort.

 For sleeping pillows specifically, choose ones made of materials like latex, memory foam, or down alternative to help keep your head and neck in neutral alignment while you sleep.
-Don't forget about your pillowcases—these should be made of a breathable material like organic cotton and match your sheets.
+Don't forget about your pillowcases—these should be made of a breathable material like cotton and match your sheets.

 When you make your bed in the morning, you can add throw pillows or pillow shams on top of your standard pillows for an additional element of style.
 When it's time to go to sleep, move these decorative pillows behind your sleeping pillows or store them elsewhere overnight.

 Step 7: Include your favorite personal style elements

 The last and final step in the bed-making process is to add your own personal style with some finishing touches.
 Here are some of our favorite interior design elements you can include on your bed: